joaopalmeiro/memcached.github.io/content/features/proxy/api-reference.md

 -- slot, further improving performance.
 It also lets all slots share internal -- references to pools and backends.

--- This function is excuted during the second stage, on every worker thread.
+-- This function is executed during the second stage, on every worker thread.
 -- The `t` argument is the table that was returned by the _conf function.
 -- All information needed to generate this handler _must_ be contained in this -- table.
 It is bad form to reach for global variables at this stage.